Pirates of the Caribbean: Dead Men Tell No Tales: Future

 On March 4, 2017, directors Joachim Rønning and Espen Sandberg stated that Dead Men Tell No Tales was "only the beginning of the final adventure", indicating that it would not be the last film of the franchise and that a sixth film could be released.
 While the post-credits scene teased a potential plot involving Davy Jones, who appears in some form while Will and Elizabeth sleep, the directors also hinted that it could be the "beginning of the end" or "just a dream or nightmare".
 In September 2017, producer Jerry Bruckheimer indicated that another Pirates sequel would be possible if Dead Men Tell No Tales did well in its home release.
 In October 2017, the sixth film was confirmed and Kaya Scodelario said that she was contracted to return.
 Shortly after, it was reported that Rønning was being eyed to return to direct the sequel.
 By August 2018, the sixth film was still in development.
 The following month, Keira Knightley said she did not see herself returning for another installment because she is a mother now and that the films take too long to shoot.

-In October 2018, it was reported that Disney had been looking for ways to make a sixth film in the franchise, bringing on Deadpool (2016) writers Rhett Reese and Paul Wernick though producer Jerry Bruckheimer was expected to return.
-However, in February 2019, Reese and Wernick departed the project and the sixth film was cancelled.
+In October 2018, it was reported that Disney had been looking for ways to make a sixth film in the franchise, bringing on Deadpool (2016) writers Rhett Reese and Paul Wernick to write a reboot though producer Jerry Bruckheimer was expected to return.
+However, in February 2019, Reese and Wernick departed the project and the project was cancelled.
 In October 2019, Disney announced that Craig Mazin and Ted Elliott would write the script for the sixth film.
 In May 2020, Bruckheimer commented that the first draft of the screenplay for the sixth film would soon be finished, although he was not sure if Depp should reprise his role in the film.
 However, in April 2022, in the midst of the trial between Johnny Depp and Amber Heard, Depp revealed that he had no intention of returning to the franchise, citing his strained relationship with Disney after they had removed him from the franchise before a verdict was reached in the case.